AreelKhan/pv-pipeline/README.md

 I do not know.
 This was my first time using Spark and I am still understanding its use case.
 The power of Spark is in parallel processing across multiple nodes.
 Without access to a multi-node machine or the bugdet to run multiple machines in the cloud I am not truly leveraging Spark.
 Running Dask on my PC is simpler and cheaper.
 But I am using PySpark as a learning exercise.

 ### Was BigQuery a good choice?
-Again, not sure.
-Our use case for a database is for analytics, and the data is around 500 GB, so BQ seemed approriate.
+I think so.
+My use case for a database is for analytics, and the data is around 500 GB, so BQ seemed approriate.
 Ideally I would have the budget to store and analyze the full dataset.
 But I don't.
 I will have to analyze this data locally using SparkSQL or Dask.
 I used BigQuery as a learning exercise.

 ### I learned how to:
 - extract data from an S3 bucket using boto3